 MSHA is guided by a Board of Directors who are professionals, elected by MSHA membership.

-Karen Miranda, M.S., CCC-SLP (Term of Office -
+Karen Miranda, M.S., CCC-SLP

-Karen Miranda, M.S., CCC-SLP is a Spanish-bilingual speech-language pathologist in Prince George's County Public Schools.
+Karen Miranda, M.S., CCC-SLP, is a Spanish-bilingual speech-language pathologist in Prince George's County Public Schools.
 She is an integral member of the Bilingual Assessment Team.
 Ms. Miranda is also an adjunct professor at the University of Maryland, College Park (UMD) where she teaches a course on language and phonological disorders.
 Additionally, she coordinates UMD’s Post-Master’s Certificate in Bilingual Speech-Language for Practitioners (BSLP) program.

 Ms. Miranda has been a member of the Maryland Speech and Hearing Board since January 2021 as the Continuing Education Director and since 2019 as part of the Multicultural Affairs Committee.

-Norah AlJunaidi, M.A., CCC-SLP (Term of Office January 1, 2023 - December 31, 2024)
+(Term of Office - January 1, 2023 - December 31, 2024)

-Norah AlJunaidi, M.A.
-CCC-SLP is a Speech Language Pathologist at the University of Maryland College Park.
+Norah AlJunaidi, M.A., CCC-SLP, is a Speech Language Pathologist at the University of Maryland College Park.
 She works as an SLP in the Social Interaction Group Network for All.
 In her current position, Ms. AlJunaidi works with college-age neurodivergent students to improve their executive function, theory of mind and self-advocacy skills.
 In addition, she operates a private practice, Sunbird Speech LLC where she works with adult neurodivergent and transgender individuals on executive function and voice therapy.
 As a member of MSHA she is involved with the Multicultural Affairs committee and has participated in the MSHA Spring Symposium discussing her CFY experience.
 She is currently a part of the mentorship sub-committee, which is create a mentorship program for SLPs and Audiologists in Maryland.

 Ms. AlJunaidi has been a Member of MSHA since November 2021 and is now MSHA Multicultural Affairs Chair as of November 2022.

-C'Rai Weeden Shannon, M.A., CCC-SLP (Term of Office - January 1, 2023 - December 31, 2024)
+(Term of Office - January 1, 2023 - December 31, 2023)

 C'Rai Weeden Shannon, M.A., CCC-SLP, is a Clinical Assistant Professor of Speech-Language Pathology at Towson University.
 She received her M.A. in Speech-Language Pathology at the University of Akron, in Akron, Ohio.
 C’Rai’s clinical areas of interest include, augmentative and alternative communication (AAC), multicultural issues in speech-language pathology, literacy, as well as language development and disorders.
 C’Rai has been a member of the MSHA Executive Board since 2016, and is currently serving as the Past President of MSHA.
 C’Rai’s goal is to empower and support Maryland communication sciences and disorders professionals and those we serve, through advocacy and community engagement.
 She will continue to promote diversity, inclusion, equity and cultural humility through MSHA and our profession.

-State Advocates for Reimbursement (STARs) - Vacant
+State Advocates for Reimbursement (STARs) - Rachael Caruso

-State Education Advocacy Leaders (SEALS) - Lindsay Knobelauch
+State Education Advocacy Leaders (SEALs) - Lindsay Knobelauch